Platform methodology

 Organization Roles

-Owners and Admins manage billing, members, and audit logs.
-Engineers run assessments and generate all document types.
+Owners manage contract visibility, members, and audit logs.
+Admins manage day-to-day workspace access.
+Engineers run assessments and technical analysis.
 Program Analysts generate procurement documents and use the Document Translator.
 Reviewers approve and flag generated documents.
 Viewers can read and export existing reports but cannot generate new ones or modify anything.

 Guest Collaborators